Master of Public Administration Requirements

 - PUBA 690: Practicum (3)

 The capstone serves as the culminating experience and must be taken as the final degree requirement.
-Students have the option to take either a one-semester, case analysis capstone or a two-semester, group capstone.
 All coursework must be completed or taken concurrently with the final capstone class.

 - PUBA 696: Capstone Seminar (3)